 Somebody asked me recently if cats were mammals, which made me wonder if they have all the mammalian characteristics.

 Cats are mammals and have seven mammalian traits.
-Cats are vertebrates and have mammary glands which they use to feed their live young.
-They have a four-chambered heart, have hair, have sweat glands to cool down, possess a large neocortex, and have three inner ear bones.
+Cats are vertebrates with mammary glands that they use to feed their young.
+They have a four-chambered heart, hair, sweat glands to cool down, possess a large neocortex, and have three inner ear bones.

-If you want to find out more about the characteristics that cats share with other mammals, please read on.
+If you want to learn more about the characteristics cats share with other mammals, please read on.

 Is A Cat A Vertebrate?